gorlok/java-recaptcha/README.md

 Save for later your "site key" and "secret key".
 You will need both them on your code.

-### Update your code with your keys.
+### Write your config

-Change data-sitekey on login.html using your generated "site key".
-Change secret string on VerifyRecaptcha.java using your generated "secret key".
+Copy file config.sample.properties to config.properties.
+Then write your key and secret values on config.properties.

 *NOTE*: secure your keys in real world, for Turing's sake!